-On Monday morning I had a blood test that had been re-scheduled from March and then took Nan for a blood test later on for her monthly Diabetes check.
+On Monday morning I had a blood test ( re-scheduled from March) before later on taking Nan for a blood test and her monthly Diabetes check.
 Sue went for lunch with Lynne Keane.

 On Tuesday, after having lunch with Nan, Charlotte came over with the boys.
-I had them while the women of the family went into town to buy a pair of slippers (took 3 hours).
-The men of the family went on an ant hunt, during the time it took to NOT chose a pair of slippers we hunted down and incarcerated 22 deadly and dangerous ants in as many plastic cups.
+I looked after the youngsters while the women of the family went into town to buy a pair of slippers (took 3 hours).
+The men of the family went on an ant hunt in the sun lounge, during the time it took to NOT chose a pair of slippers we hunted down and incarcerated 22 deadly and dangerous ants in as many plastic cups.
 They were then placed in an ant farm that Sarah had made up from a commercial kit.

 On Wednesday Charlotte and Suraj went to Fawsley Hall (overnight) for a bit of pampering.
-Sue Sarah and I looked after Lucas and Ellis.
-During the day Sarah and Sue took them to a play park in Corby while I mowed the lawns (first cut), dug over the small vegetable patch, hoovered the pool out and chopped a pile of wood.
+Sue, Sarah and I looked after Lucas and Ellis.
+During the day, Sarah and Sue took them to a play park in Corby while I mowed the lawns (first cut), dug over the small vegetable patch, hoovered the pool out and chopped a pile of wood.
 They returned early as Ellis had thrown up in Sue’s car.
-Sarah took Lucas for a bike ride and I looked after Ellis, but he didn’t want to do much.
+Sarah then took Lucas for a bike ride and I looked after Ellis who didn’t want to do much.
 They were both fast asleep in bed that night for 8pm.
-At 2am Sarah brought a crying Ellis into our bed, he soon settled down.
+At 2am Sarah brought a crying Ellis into our bed, thankfully he soon settled down.
 At 5 am my neck suddenly got very warm and wet.
-Ellis had not released the entire contents of his stomach during the afternoon, he had chosen to do that on my pillow.
-Sue and I were a bit tired when the sun came up, but Ellis slept.
+Thoughtfully, Ellis had not chosen to release the entire contents of his stomach during the afternoon, he had waited to do that on my pillow!
+Sue and I were a bit tired when the sun came up, but Ellis slept well.

-Last Thursday, at 9pm we had a surprise visitor.
+At 9 pm last Thursday, we had a surprise visitor.
 Lee arrived to see Sarah.
 He stayed around half an hour (he had brought a friend along for company) and then drove back to Nottingham.
 I suppose he must be quite keen on our little girl.

 Friday was Thai night.
 Green and red curries with fish cakes.
 Everyone seemed fit and healthy, even Ellis kept his food to himself.

-Saturday saw Sarah drive up to Nottingham to stay at Lee’s until Monday, when she was returning to Uni.
-I attended a re-union Rugby Club lunch.
+Saturday saw Sarah drive up to Nottingham to stay at Lee’s parent’s until Monday, when she had to return to Uni’.
+I attended a Rugby Club re-union lunch.
 Past players from the Kibworth RUFC days met up and enjoyed each others company.
 The food was excellent, the 1st Team game against Vipers was also first-class, even though there was torrential rain during the second half.
-That evening we entertained Jim and Brigit, we sank a couple of bottles of wine and watched the video I had made of Brazil.
+That evening we entertained Jim and Bridget, we sank a couple of bottles of wine and watched the video I had made of our Brazil foray.

 The following Monday was a warm day.
-After getting the results of my blood test (normal) I went to the allotments and planted some onions.
-I had already started tomatoes in the propagator and also sown lettuce etc. in pots in the greenhouse.
-As the weather improves I can feel the sap starting to rise!
+After getting the results of my blood test (normal) I went to the allotments and celebrated by planting onions.
+I had already started tomatoes in the propagator and sown lettuce etc. in pots in the greenhouse.
+As the weather improves I feel the sap starting to rise!